OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/GML stylesheets/ESRI stylesheets (LYR)/README.md

 # OS MasterMap Topography Layer
-*Backdrop, Standard, Outdoor, Road and Light styles*
+*Backdrop, Standard, Outdoor, Road, Black and White and Light styles*

 These are **LYR** files for OS MasterMap Topography Layer for use in ArcMap.
 You will need to apply the post processing SQL scripts before using these stylesheets.